 What’s important to remember is that KPIs should be unique to the business and not be driven by some arbitrary industry standard.
 A startup initiative, for example, will underperform if they are working to meet a KPI that has been set by a global corporation.
 What’s needed is a realistic set of targets that are both achievable and challenging, helping to develop business growth and improve performance.

 Why you should share KPIs

 It’s one thing for KPIs to be set and reviewed by senior management.
 It’s quite another for this data to be shared amongst the whole company.

 Promoting the company’s KPIs means increasing the visibility of the company’s goals.
 Communicating this vital information to your staff ensures that everyone understands what they can do to help and how they can get involved in moving the business forward.
-A company with clear and transparent goals will ultimately have a more engaged and focused workforce, as employees will have a greater understanding of what the business is trying to achieve.
+A company with clear goals and transparent internal communications will ultimately have a more engaged and focused workforce, as employees will have a greater understanding of what the business is trying to achieve.
 And there’s no simpler way to promote KPIs than on your intranet software.

 The benefits of promoting KPIs on your intranet

 Your organisation and employees are likely to be using intranet software within your digital workplace to help accomplish the goals set by your KPIs.
 You may be using Business Process Management (BPM) software, for example, to handle customer support enquiries.
 Or you may be using project management software to deliver client projects.
-In any case, with this vital information already available on an existing system, it makes sense to leverage this data and start promoting it to all team members.
+In any case, with this vital information already available on an existing system, it makes sense to leverage this data and start promoting it to all intranet users.